sharanyakatna/ppcl/README.md

 ## Key Theoretical Finding
 BYOL's EMA momentum is mathematically equivalent to an implicit L2 regulariser on encoder parameters:
 $$L_{EMA}=L_{task}+L_{stability}\times(\theta-\alpha\times\theta_{target})^2$$
 where $\theta_{target}$ is proportional to $\theta_{prev}$.
 This explains why BYOL outperforms continual methods in continual settings — not because of architectural differences, but because of implicit L2 regularisation.
-PPCL makes this tradeoff explicit and tunable.
+PPCL makes this tradeoff explicit and tunable.This finding has not been directly investigated in the continual SSL literature, to the best of our knowledge.
 ## Preliminary Baseline Results
 The following results are from ACE, the supervised continual learning framework on which PPCL is built.
 They establish the baseline performance that PPCL extends into the self-supervised setting.
 | Method | Avg Accuracy | Forgetting | Std Dev |